-Add a little more sparkle to your holidays this season with this spectacular healthy pumpkin cake.
-A delicious twist on a fall classic your whole family will love – for when you want something new to enjoy after finishing this healthy pumpkin pie!
+Add a little more sparkle this season with a spectacular healthy pumpkin cake!
+A delicious twist on a fall classic your whole family will love.

-This is a naturally sweetened almond flour pumpkin cake that does not skimp on flavour or texture and can be made ahead of time.
-Just make sure you don’t eat it all before your guests arrive!
+This naturally sweetened healthy pumpkin spice cake does not skimp on flavor or texture and can be made ahead of time.
+Just make sure you don’t eat it all before your holiday guests arrive!

-- Sweetener: Your choice of maple syrup, agave, or honey.
+- Sweetener: Your choice of maple syrup, agave nectar, or honey.

 - Zucchini: Finely shredded.
 Do not squeeze out the moisture as this helps with the texture of the cake.

 - Spices: You will need both cinnamon and pumpkin pie spice.
 I make my own pumpkin pie spice substitute, you can use store bought.

 - Baking staples: Baking powder, baking soda, and salt.